payne/slick-course/lessons/lessons.md

 ## 2120 # Actions - Streaming

 At the start of the course we mentioned that Slick supports streaming of results.
 This allows us to handle data in a reactive way.
 We can pull back results one-by-one as we are ready for them without loading them all into memory.
 This means we can perform operations on huge databases without risk of crashing the application.

 All queries can be used in a non-streaming capacity.
 But certain queries can be used to either pull back lists of results or to pull back streams.
-This short course does not cover streams, so we are only going to worry about the phantom type ```NoStream``` but there is also a type parameter ```Streaming``` which has type parameters telling us what kind of values we are going to get back in our stream.
+This short course does not cover streams, so we are only going to worry about the phantom type ```NoStream```.
+There is also a type parameter ```Streaming``` which has type parameters telling us what kind of values we are going to get back in our stream.

 ## 2125 # Actions - Effect type

 The effect type allows Slick to do some reasoning about what actions can be used in what contexts.
-There are various different types of effect, all of them phantom types.
+There are various different types of Effect, all of them phantom types.
 We never create instances of phantom types, they are used to give additional information to the compiler to prevent errors.

 We can see the definition of Effect here: